lhurkova/FlockSim/README.md

 Settings dialog can be dislays be selecting "*FlockSim*" > "*Settings*" in menu or clicking "*Settings*" button in toolbar.
 Settings contains two tabbes called "*Simulation*" and "*Plug-ins*". "*Simulation*" tab contains basic simulation parameters that are independent of the plug-ins, for example: number of steps of the simulation, number of birds in the simulation, color of the birds and size of the birds. "*Plug-ins*" tab contains parameters for loaded plug-ins and each plug-in has its own tab with prameters with its own name.
 ### VFlockAgent plug-in
 VFlockAgent plug-in is used for simulating the fromation of a V-shaped flock inspired by V-shaped flocks formed by geese and other large birds.
-To use this plug-in in FlockSim you have to first build the pluigin with executing `mvn compile` command in ./VFlockAgent directory of the project.
+To use this plug-in in FlockSim you have to first build the pluigin with executing `mvn install` command in ./VFlockAgent directory of the project.
 To load VFlockAgent plug-in you have to select "*File*" > "*Load plug-in*" in FlockSim menu and choose JAR file created while building the VFlockAgent subproject.
 After loading select the "V-Flock Model" in toolbar or menu of the FlockSim and run the simulation.
 To change parameters open "*FlockSim*" > "*Settings*" and select "Plug-ins" tab and then "V-Flock Model".
 #### Parameters
 View of the bird
 - how far can bird see, bird only reacts to other birds that are inside the range of its view